Qualifying For Florida Home Loans With Bad Credit

 - If the collection is a fairly new collection account, you might want to negotiate if they will take a small percentage of what is due and settle the debt

 - See if the creditor will do a pay for delete whereby settling collection account, they will delete if off the credit report

 - If the collection account is nearing its statute of limitation period or is fairly an older collection account, paying it off will start the clock again

-- It needs to be on credit 7 years from the payment date (DLA) for it to be deleted off the credit report
+It needs to be on credit 7 years from the payment date (DLA) for it to be deleted from the credit report

 - However, a paid $0 balance collection is always better than a collection with a balance